aloutfi/twitter_to_mastodon/README.md

 ## Rationale

-The open-source software community has been a cornerstone of the Twitter community since the company's inception.
+The open-source software community has been a cornerstone of Twitter's appeal since the company's inception.
 Twitter's infrastructure & operations rely on many systems that benefit or depend on open-source.

 Twitter as a platform is changing.
 Their recent reversal of 3rd party client support represents a paradigmatical shift in policy that does not favor open-source software.
 It was a slap in the face to the developers who created & maintained these clients and the community that supported them.